St333fan/ZS6D/README.md

 ![cpipeline](./assets/croco_pipeline.png)

-After coming to the conclusion that Dino is superior to CroCo in descriptor matching, a new pipeline Cross Completion Match (CroCoM) is proposed, for template matching building on the self-supervised training method.
-Cross view completion allows us to compare our templates with each other to find the best match for the segmented to-be-found object in 6D.
+After coming to the conclusion that Dino is superior to CroCo in descriptor matching, a new pipeline Cross Completion Match (CroCoM) is proposed for template matching building on the self-supervised training method.
+Cross view completion allows us to compare all templates with each other to find the best match for the segmented to-be-found object in 6D by using the reconstruction task of CroCo.

 ## How to install Git for CroCo and CroCoM
 - Please go to the section "Overview of the original ZS6D-Dino Project" and follow the installation process from there.